Saint Thomas More

 Silence treated as an accusation

 More's retirement didn't protect him.
 His continued refusal to acknowledge Henry as supreme head of the Church of England — expressed largely through silence rather than public defiance — was eventually treated as treasonous in itself.
+In 1534, More refused to take the Oath of Supremacy required under the Act of Succession, was imprisoned in the Tower of London, and spent over a year there before his trial, during which he continued to insist that his silence on the matter could not legally be construed as an act of treason.
+The prosecution's case ultimately relied on the perjured testimony of Richard Rich, the solicitor general, who claimed More had privately denied the king's supremacy in conversation — testimony More himself denounced in court as false, though the jury convicted him regardless, deliberating for less than fifteen minutes.
 He was tried, and though initially sentenced to the brutal punishment of being drawn, hanged, and quartered, Henry commuted the sentence to beheading.
 More was executed on Tower Hill on July 6, 1535.

 Words chosen for the very end

 At the scaffold, More was reported to have said, "I die the King's good servant, and God's first" — a single line that captured, with unusual precision, exactly the tension that had defined his final years: real loyalty to his king, held firmly beneath a deeper, non-negotiable loyalty to something he placed above it.
-It's a fitting last word from a man whose entire downfall traced back not to rebellion, but to the simple refusal to say something he didn't believe was true.
+Contemporary accounts also describe More retaining a measure of his characteristic dry humor even on the scaffold itself, reportedly asking the executioner to help him up safely, joking that he would "shift for himself" on the way down.
+It's a fitting last word — and a fitting last gesture of humor — from a man whose entire downfall traced back not to rebellion, but to the simple refusal to say something he didn't believe was true.

 Trivia